We Went to 8 Drive-Thrus to Find the Best Fast-Food Burger

 Bottom line: Not a bad burger if you’re in the neighborhood, but not worth a special trip.

-When it comes to Wendy’s, there’s a lot of talk about fresh, never frozen beef, not to mention the signature square patties.
-In my book, fresh ingredients are always preferred, so expected a pretty decent burger from this fast food chain.
+When it comes to Wendy’s, there’s a lot of talk about fresh, never frozen beef, not to mention the signature square burgers.
+In my book, fresh ingredients are always preferred, so I expected a pretty decent burger from this fast-food chain.
 What I got was just that: a pretty good burger.
 The beef tasted fresh and had a bit of a grilled flavor which I really enjoyed.
-I also liked the proportion of most of toppings, including the nice rings of onion (instead of diced bits) that came with this burger.
-The only drawbacks on this burger was that the cheese wasn’t melted at all and the mustard was pretty heavy handed.
+I also liked the proportion of most toppings, including the nice rings of onion (instead of diced bits) that came with this burger.
+The only drawback was that the cheese wasn’t melted at all and the mustard was pretty heavy handed.

 Bottom line: 99¢ is a pretty good deal for a fresh, never frozen burger.
-They’re small though, so if you’re hungry order a double—or just grab a Frosty as a dessert.
+They’re small though, so if you’re hungry order a double—or just grab a Frosty for dessert.

 I’ll be honest with you, when I think of A&W, I don’t really think of burgers.
 Root beer?
-Obviously—it’s one of our favorites at Taste of Home.
+Obviously.
 Carhop classics like corn dogs and chili cheese fries?
 Yep!
 But not burgers.
-After testing their cheeseburger, though, I have to say I’m thinking twice on that one!
+After tasting their cheeseburger, though, I have to say I’m thinking twice on that one!
 This chain’s cheeseburger offering was pretty darn good: the beef tasted fresh (not frozen), the bun tasted like it came right from the bakery, the cheese was nicely melted and the condiments were perfectly portioned—no sloppy burger here!